 Where To Stay

-One of our favourite beach resorts is Jumby Bay on the west coast.
+One of our favourite beach resorts is Jumby Bay, located on a private island just off the northeast coast of Antigua.
 Set on a beautiful undisturbed beach, the hotel has everything you’d want for a secluded stay.
-With 28 newly renovated suites, each room has a touch of nautical flair and has been stylishly decorated, though the best feature has to be the view.
+With 28 newly renovated suites, 22 private residences and 14 villas, each room has a touch of nautical flair and has been stylishly decorated, though the best feature has to be the view.
 For a treat, book a Beachside Suite overlooking the sea with an outdoor garden shower and soaking tub.
 Guests can also use the wellness spa, book a day trip around the local beaches, or simply relax in one of the many outdoor pools.

 Rooms from £2,013 per week